Qualis/www-qual-is/_posts/deflect-and-defer.md

 ---
-title: "Deflect and defer to avoid conflict and achieve better results"
+title: "Deflect and Defer: A Leadership Technique to Avoid Conflict and Achieve Better Results"
-excerpt: "Deflect and defer is the name I give to a leadership technique I have found useful historically.
-It is a mechanism to avoid conflict, and ensure the appropriate audience is involved in decision making."
+excerpt: "Deflect and Defer is a leadership technique for managing requests without causing unnecessary conflict.
+Instead of making immediate decisions, it redirects discussions to the right stakeholders and allows time for proper evaluation.
+This approach ensures informed decision-making, protects prioritization processes, and fosters a collaborative leadership culture."
 coverImage: "/assets/blog/categories/leadership.png"
 date: "2022-02-27"
 author: